s-r-e-e-r-a-j/IpShifter/README.md

 - **Proxy Address:** `127.0.0.1`
 - **Port:** `9050`
 ## Running the Tool
-When you run the script, it will prompt you for the following inputs:
+When you run the Tool, it will prompt you for the following inputs:

 - **Interval in seconds:** Enter the time interval (in seconds) between each IP change.
 The default is 60 seconds.
 - **Number of rotations:** Enter the number of IP rotations.
 Enter 0 for infinite rotations.